cine-io/cineio-broadcast-ios/README.md

 ## Example Application

-Check out the [cineio-ios-example-app][cineio-ios-example-app] and [cineio-ios-swift-example-app][cineio-ios-swift-example-app] repositories for working examples that use this SDK.
+Check out the [cineio-broadcast-ios-example-app][cineio-broadcast-ios-example-app] and [cineio-broadcast-ios-swift-example-app][cineio-broadcast-ios-swift-example-app] repositories for working examples that use this SDK.